 The Post Atomic Horror podcast has taken on a monumental task: to review every official contribution to Star Trek canon, from the original pilot (“The Cage”) to the series finale of Enterprise, then into the as-yet-forthcoming Discovery.
-As of this writing (summer 2015), we’re nearing the end of Deep Space Nine and preparing to head into Voyager, which puts us at about two-thirds of the way to our goal.
-The show releases every week, covering two episodes.
+As of this writing (fall 2016), we’re past the halfway point of Voyager, putting us at about three quarters of the way to our overall goal.
+The show releases every week, typically covering two episodes.
 Often, there are guests.
 Between seasons, we do “supplemental” episodes to discuss various topics and answer our mail.

 Tone-wise, we try to set up camp somewhere between “adoring fanboys” and “relentless hecklers.”
 We do love Trek, but we’re not afraid to mock it.
 You’re much more likely to hear a terrible impression of a tertiary character who caught our attention or a lengthy diatribe about shovels and mullets than you are an impassioned discussion about… I don’t know, canon or stardates or whatever.
 We’re comedians, first and foremost — albeit comedians who love Star Trek.